WHEN TO GO.

 Hiking Duration: 7-8 hours ascent / 4-6 hours descent

-You will wake up for a cup of coffee, by then set out around 2am the trail will take you between the Rebman and Ratzel glaciers.
+You will wake up for a cup of coffee, and we will set out at around 02:00am.
+The trail will take you between the Rebman and Ratzel glaciers.
 Thereafter continue northwest before ascent through heavy scree to Stella Point on the crater rim.
 This is the most mentally and physically challenging part of the trek.

-At Stella Point 18600ft, you will stop for a siesta rewarded with the most stunning sunrise.
-From this point you may encounter snow all the way on your 1-hour ascent to the summit.
+At Stella Point 18600 feet, you will stop for a siesta rewarded with the most stunning sunrise.
+From this point you may encounter snow the whole way of your 1-hour ascent to the summit.
 At Uhuru Peak, you have reached the roof of the continent of Africa.
-Faster hikers will have great chances to witness the sunrise from the summit.
+Fit hikers may have the chance to witness the sunrise from the summit.

-From the summit, you descent to Mweka camp, via Barafu for hot lunch, thereafter you continue with your descent, gaiters and trekking poles are needed for the loose gravel while going down.
-As the evening set in you will be arriving at Mweka camp on 10000ft, the camp nestled on upper forest where often covered with fog, also rain can be expected in the late afternoon.
+From the summit, you descent to Mweka camp, via Barafu for a hot lunch.
+Thereafter you continue with your descent, gaiters and trekking poles are needed for the loose gravel while going down.
+As the evening sets in you will be arriving at Mweka camp 10,000 feet.
+The camp located in the upper forest is often covered with fog.
+Rain can also be expected in the late afternoon.
 Tonight is your last dinner on the mountain and a well-earned sleep.